Affordable Housing

 With the recognition that pre-eviction mediation will not solve all of Lancaster County’s affordable housing problems but that it will positively impact the housing stability of the most vulnerable among us, Justice in Action recommends the following: To increase housing stability by supporting a pre-filing eviction mediation program.
 Mediation serves both renters and owners by providing equal opportunities for both landlords and tenants to avoid instability and costly evictions.

-Read the Full Affordable Housing Research Report
+Read the Full Affordable Housing Research Reports

 Affordable Housing Steering Committee